Donnie Eichar: Film career

 Following the release of his first book, it was announced by Variety that the book would be turned into a movie.
-The makers of Transcendence, which starred Johnny Depp, would be involved in the making of the film.
-The announcement came in July 2015, with Eichar listed as one of the Executive Producers for the feature film.
+The movie has not been made as of 2024.

 In 2015, Eichar produced and wrote the documentary film Soaked in Bleach, which studied the events preceding and surrounding the death of Kurt Cobain as seen through the perspective of private investigator Tom Grant.
 The film controversially explored the premise that Kurt Cobain's death was not a suicide.
 Soaked in Bleach had a limited theatrical release, despite statements that Courtney Love attempted to thwart the film release with cease and desist orders sent to all the theatres slated to show the film.
 The film was also distributed by Netflix after its limited theatrical release.

-In 2015, Eichar was the executive producer for Discovery Channel's true crime show, The Killing Fields.
-It explores the unsolved murder case of Louisiana State University graduate student, Eugenie Boisfontaine of Iberville Parish, Louisiana.
+In 2015, Eichar was the Executive Producer for Discovery Channel's true crime show, The Killing Fields.
+It explored the unsolved murder case of Louisiana State University graduate student, Eugenie Boisfontaine of Iberville Parish, Louisiana.
 In the premiere season, the original detective assigned to the case over 20 years ago gets reinstated to solve his decades-old cold case using modern technology.
 Deadline announced that 2.4 million viewers viewed the season finale.
 The Killing Fields received an 80% favorable reviews on Rotten Tomatoes.
 The Los Angeles Times reviewed the first season as, 'It's the smaller, unvarnished, passing moments that sell the show – where its particular poetry, and even its comedy, can be found.
 The New York Times also gave the show a favorable review.

-Eichar was also the creator, executive producer and writer for a LMN Network pilot titled, The Body Detective.
+Eichar was also the creator, executive producer, and writer for a LMN Network pilot titled, The Body Detective.
 The show was based around renowned American forensic Pathologist Dr. Cyril Wecht's views of a 1997 murder case in which his findings was able to overturn the case from accidental death to murder.

-Eichar was a show runner and executive producer of People Magazine Investigates, a 10-part one-hour weekly true crime series focusing on the stories behind headlines, emphasizing the impact on families, potential new evidence and interviews.
+Eichar was a show runner and executive producer of People Magazine Investigates, a 10-part one-hour weekly true crime series focusing on the stories behind headlines.
 The two-hour, two-part opener focused on the Long Island serial killer case.
 When it premiered on Investigation Discovery in November 2016, it reached 4 million viewers.